-STRATEGIES OF ANALYSIS FOR THE DIGITATION OF THE RUINED SHAPE
+STRATEGIES OF ANALYSIS FOR THE DIGITisATION OF THE RUINED SHAPE

-The documentation of the state of conservation of Blagoveshchenskaya Church in 2018 has experimented integrated approaches of digital survey to focus on the static instabilities of the ruins, for a recovery purpose [18].

-The morphological analysis of masonry structures was organized during the acquisition processes, semantizing the spatial constructive ruins and linking them to the global volumetric macrosystem.
-Furthermore, the internal inspection of the masonry sections, in their fracture or collapsed portions, has allowed the integration of information on the structural envelope, reliably supporting the digitization procedure [19].
+The documentation of the state of conservation of Blagoveshchenskaya Church as of 2018 involved experimenting with integrated approaches in digital surveying to focus on the static instabilities of the ruins for recovery purposes [18].
+Here, the morphological analysis of masonry structures was organised during the acquisition processes, semantising the spatial constructive ruins and linking them to the global volumetric macrosystem.
+Furthermore, the internal inspection of the masonry sections in terms of the fractured or collapsed portions has allowed for the integration of information related to the structural envelope, reliably supporting the digitisation procedure [19].

-The ruin shape, central element of the process of analysis, has thus become a basis of direct knowledge supported by the repertoire of historical-constructive analysis data, with the dual purpose of completing the technical stratigraphic knowledge framework and revising it with an integrated study on the behavioural diagnosis of structural components.
-The ruined complex of Blagoveshchenskaya Church, for reasons attributable to the collapse of structures and the lack of site regulation, is now deprived of the original spatial design of the wall system.
-The absence of main masonry portions deprives the analysis of the current structure from defined schemes of interpretation of architectural instabilities, and it brings the specific evaluation of the reality-based digital shape as necessary step for a reliable diagnosis of static robustness [20].
+The ruined shape, the central element of the analysis process, has thus become the basis of direct knowledge, supported by the repertoire of historical/constructive analysis data, with the dual purpose of completing the technical stratigraphic knowledge framework and revising it using integrated research in relation to the behavioural diagnosis of the structural components.
+The ruined complex of Blagoveshchenskaya Church, for reasons attributable to the collapse of the structures and the lack of site regulation, has been deprived of the original spatial design of the wall system.
+The absence of the main masonry portions hinders the analysis of the current structure in terms of creating defined schemes of interpretation in relation to the architectural instabilities, and this indicates that the specific evaluation of the reality-based digital shape is a crucial step for a reliable diagnosis of the static robustness [20].

-The ruined complex has been subjected to an integrated extensive range-based and image-based documentation campaign.
-The approach has calibrated methodologies of acquisition and representation on the morphological properties of the structural apparatus, in particular in terms of correspondence and integration of spatial information.
-The dimensions of the structure (in particular, the elevation of damaged portions of the main vault at more than 15 meters of height) have oriented the morphometric digitization strategy to the use of multi-instrumental close-range measuring systems, such as to guarantee a global coverage and an high formal detail resolution appreciably compared to the complex shape geometry of the masonry surfaces and the typological damages of the masonries (widely covering the order of dimensions from 5 millimetres up to 10 centimetres).
+The ruined complex has been subjected to an integrated, extensive, range- and image-based documentation campaign.
+The attendant approach involved calibrating methodologies of acquisition and representation in terms of the morphological properties of the structural elements, especially in terms of the correspondence and integration of spatial information.
+The dimensions of the structure (specifically the elevation of the damaged portions of the main vault at over 15 m in height) have oriented the morphometric digitisation strategy toward the use of multi-instrumental close-range measuring systems, aimed at guaranteeing a comprehensive coverage and a high formal detailed resolution comparable to the complexly shaped geometry of the masonry surfaces and the typological damage of the masonries (widely covering the order of dimensions from 5 to 10 cm).

-At the same time, the colorimetric information was a key support in the diagnostics of the structures, evaluating pathologies of mechanical influence for masonry and plastered portions, described through tonal variations of surface colours.
+At the same time, the colorimetric information has proven to be a key aspect in the diagnostics of the structures, evaluating the pathologies of mechanical influence on the masonry and plastered portions, described through tonal variations in the surface colours.

-The on-site campaign was organized on a double acquisition level, static from the ground with Terrestrial Laser Scanner (TLS) and aerial with drones for photogrammetry (UAV), to cover the global acquisition of morphological data on the elevations of the structure (more than 15 meters) in a single 360 ° point cloud database [21].
+The on-site campaign was organised on a double acquisition level, at the ground level using a terrestrial laser scanner (TLS) and at an aerial level using drones for photogrammetry, with the aim of obtaining comprehensive morphological data on the elevations of the structure (over 15 m) in a single 360 ° point cloud database [21].

-TLS acquisition campaign and products
+Terrestrial laser scanning acquisition campaign and products